-Before we get to the list, I want to let you know that you can get two audiobooks for free when you sign up for a free trial of Audible.
+Before we get to the list, I want to let you know that you can get an audiobook of your choice for free when you sign up for a free trial of Audible.

-But which audiobooks should you choose?
+But which audiobook should you choose?
 The list below will help you decide.

 Reality is cool and all, but sometimes you need to escape into a world with dragons, wizards, giants, and direwolves.
 These books will provide all of that and more.